07th-mod/python-patcher/README.md

 In developer mode, the installer will prefer local files (on disk) if they are present, instead of remote files (from github).
 This mode will Specifically:

 - `installData.json`
-- all .md files in the `news` folder
 - `cachedDownloadSizes.json`

 ## Cached Download Sizes